nicmenegoni/NewMACGID/README.md

 # NewMACGID
-New Multi-methodological Approach for Composition of Garnet in Diamond
+New Multi-methodological Approach for Composition of Garnet In Diamond